SitramSoft/HomeLab/pihole/pihole.md

 Disable `resolvconf.conf` entry for unbound (Required for Debian Bullseye+ releases)

-Check if the service is enabled fby running the following command.
+Check if the service is enabled by running the following command.
 It will show either `active` or `inactive` or it might not even be installed resulting in a `could not be found` message:

 ```bash
 systemctl is-active unbound-resolvconf.service